 In popular culture, Taoism is best known for drawing on the idea of unity and opposites or Yin and Yang.
 The principle of Yin and Yang is that the world is filled with complementary forces of action and non-action, light and dark, hot and cold, etc. The aim is to create a balance between two opposing forces.
 This religion is practiced in China, Taiwan, Southeast Asia, and parts of Europe and America.

-Confucianism is recognised as a religion, but not practiced as a traditional, organised one.
-It gets its name from its founder Confucius (an Anglicisation of his actual name K’ung-fu-tzu or Master K’ung).
+Confucianism is recognized as a religion, but not practiced as a traditional, organized one.
+It gets its name from its founder Confucius (an Anglicization of his actual name K’ung-fu-tzu or Master K’ung).
 Confucius was interested in reviving the values and beliefs of the Zhou dynasty.
 Believers of Confucianism see it as a system of social and ethical philosophy.
 Over time, Confucianism has had a strong impact on the spiritual and political life of the Chinese people.
-Its influence has made its way to many parts of East Asia including Korea, Vietnam and Japan.
+Its influence has made its way to many parts of East Asia including Korea, Vietnam, and Japan.

 The belief in the importance and beauty of nature is also integral to this religion.
 Shinto has no founder and no official sacred scriptures.
 The ruling aristocracy declared Shinto to be Japan’s state religion during the Meiji Period (1868 – 1912).
 Shinto and Buddhism continue to remain an intrinsic part of Japanese society and culture.

-What Does Exploring Some Of These Old Religions Reveal?
+What Does Exploring Some Of The Oldest Religions In The World Reveal?